Updated for 2023

 Parents: whether you have a teen who is looking for a Peace Corps alternative and wants to volunteer abroad with a school or youth group, or if you’re looking for a new twist on family vacations, this article is for you.
 We have curated a select group of volunteer organizations that offer projects for teens who are 16+ or offer high school volunteer abroad programs.

 Is Under 18 too Young to Volunteer Abroad?

 Volunteer programs have different requirements as to how young a volunteer participant can be.
 For example, the Peace Corps requires that participants be at least 18 years old and most of their projects require a college degree.
 Some programs may also require an adult guardian to be present if the volunteer is under 18.

 Volunteering Solutions is an excellent option for younger travelers.
 The minimum age for most of their programs is 17, and roughly 18% of their volunteers are aged 17-18.
 They offer 24/7 emergency support and thoroughly vet their projects and host families.

-Global Vision International (GVI), a highly respected volunteer organization that has been sending volunteers overseas since 1997, is an alternative to the Peace Corps and offers volunteer programs for participants as young as 15.
-GVI offers 20 different types of projects for under 18 volunteers, ranging from marine conservation in Greece to learning Spanish in Costa Rica.
+African Impact a highly respected volunteer organization that has been sending volunteers overseas since 2004, is an alternative to the Peace Corps and offers volunteer programs for participants as young as 16.
+African Impact offers 20 different types of projects for under 18 volunteers, ranging from marine conservation in Tanzania to teaching English in South Africa.

 Maximo Nivel is another highly respected volunteer organization that accepts participants as young as 15 through its “Spanish Camp” program.
 Teens can participate in a Spanish immersion program and have the option to spend 3 to 4 hours each volunteering in the host community as well.